Skip to main content Skip to footer

 What are ‘ultra-processed foods’?

 Usually, ultra-processed foods are those that have been industrially processed and contain ingredients we wouldn’t have at home.
-For example, natural yogurt would be considered a ‘minimally processed food’ whereas a yogurt containing added sugar or additives such as flavours or sweeteners would be classified as ultra-processed.
+For example, natural yogurt would be considered a ‘minimally processed food’ whereas a shop-bought yogurt containing added sugar or additives such as flavours or sweeteners would be classified as ultra-processed.

 Do ultra-processed foods harm our health?